Privacy Policy

 • Lodge a complaint – you may be entitled to lodge a complaint with your local data protection authority.

 You will need to contact us to exercise any of your rights.
-We try to respond to all legitimate requests within one month.
+We try to respond to all legitimate requests without undue delay but within no longer than one month.
 Occasionally it could take longer than a month if your request is particularly complex or you have a number of requests.
 In this case we will notify you and keep you updated.

 You will not have to pay a fee to access your Personal Data (or to exercise any of the other rights).
 However, if your request is clearly unfounded, we could refuse to comply with your request.